jryio/dotfiles/README.md

 ### Forking

-For the living shit out of dotfiles, that's why they're here!
+Fork the living shit out of dotfiles, that's why they're here!
 Would love some improvements/suggestions for the `install.sh`

 :v: